open-obfuscator/doc/omvll/passes/strings-encoding/index.md

 ```

 In its current implementation, the `encode/decode` functions are statically written in the code of the pass,
-but we could also imagine supporting routines provided by the user through the Python API:
+but we could also imagine supporting routines provided by the user through Python APIs:

 ```python
 def obfuscate_string(self, _, __, string: bytes):